Grigeo AB

-Grigiškės aqueduct - a protected technical monument - is preserved in the territory of the company.
+Grigiškės aqueduct – a protected technical monument – is preserved in the territory of the company.

 History

 The Grigiškės paper factory was founded in 1923.
-Grigas Kurecas, a gifted mechanic, hydraulic engineer, and businessman, started building the factory on the confluence of Neris and Vokė.
+Grzegorz Kurec, a gifted mechanic, hydraulic engineer, and businessman, started building the factory on the confluence of Neris and Vokė.
 The factory started operating in 1925.

 In 1936, the production of white cardboard, cardboard boxes, and wrapping paper started.
 Before the war started, 300 employees worked in the company.
 The factory was demolished and burned down on the 12th of July in 1944, when the German army was retreating.
 It took more than a year to rebuild the factory.
 From 1980 to 1985, Grigiškės factory was the biggest cellulose and paper production company in Lithuania and employed almost 3000 workers.
 Grigiškės paper mill also managed the Pabradė and Naujieji Verkiai factories.

 Grigiškės AB was established in.
 1991.
 In November of 2003, Grigiškės AB merged with Naujieji Verkiai AB.
 In order to carry out a project for the establishment of a new sawmill, Baltwood UAB was established, which is operating in Grigiškės.
 In 2010, Grigiškės AB acquired Klaipėdos Kartonas AB, which currently functions under the name Grigeo Klaipėda AB.
 The trademark Grigeo has been in use since 2015.
 In January of 2019, Grigeo AB transferred the production of corrugated cardboard to the subsidiary Grigeo Packaging UAB, which was founded in 2009.